 Having to use many passwords is a hassle for everyone.
 Yet, websites need to know who they are dealing with.
 IRMA provides certainty.
 With IRMA you can do what you wish to do online, with ease and certainty.
 For instance, watching or buying a movie.

 Websites are now appearing where users can log in with IRMA.
+IRMA-meet offers video calling with certainty about who you are talking to.
 In The Netherlands, medical doctors log in to access patient files at the website helder.
 In local government and healthcare in particular, IRMA usage is growing.
 In order to get an impression of possibilities, you can try out some IRMA demos yourself.

 Websites that support IRMA typically have a button that says Log in with IRMA.
 If you don't have the IRMA app on your phone yet, you will have to install it first and fill it with your attributes.
 If you do have the IRMA app already, there two different situations: